kadas-albireo/kadas-albireo.github.io/manual/src/en/analysis.md

 The analysis output is added as a raster layer to the map.
 When the project is saved, the raster is saved as a project attachment in the *<project name>.qgz* project file.

+## <a name="sec4"></a>Min/Max

+The **_Min/Max_** tool allows computing the lowest and highest terrain point within a selected area (rectangle/polygon/circle).
+The respective points will be marked with up- and down-facing triangle icons on the map.
+Clicking on the triangle icons allows copying the coordinates, adding a pin and initiating a further analysis function (i.e. viewshed) from that point.

 ## <a name="sec4"></a>Ephemeris